johnlafata/johnlafata.github.io/tools/code/ai/tensorflow.md

 # Fine-Tuning Pipeline for Diagnosing Foot Injury using TensorFlow

-This document outlines a sample fine-tuning pipeline using TensorFlow to read files of podiatric X-rays and MRIs and create a model capable of diagnosing foot injuries.
+This document outlines a sample fine-tuning pipeline using TensorFlow to read files of X-rays and MRIs and create a model capable of diagnosing injuries.

 ## Prerequisites